sajjjadayobi/narm/Hamtech/README.md

     - Passage - common Questions with Answers from that Organization
   - Topic modeling
     - what is the Question about?
-  - a information retrieval Sysem (seach into passage)
+  - a information retrieval Sysem (search into passage)
     - with NER and search for key words
     - or any type of information retrieval (rule base, Bert, etc)

-  - deeppavlov Approach !!!
-    - how can we create a new thing like this? (for better performance)
-    - how can we just use this?

-  - Create a Demo with(Persian)
-    - train a multikingual cased on SQuAD (fine-tune)
-    - train ParsBert on translate of SQuAD (fine-tune)
+  - Question Answering based on related information
+    - end to end QA [library](https://github.com/deepset-ai/haystack)

 ## Related Works: